-+ So is this new appeal in addition to APA, or instead of APA?
++ Is this new appeal in addition to APA, or instead of APA?

-APA will end after this year.
-Starting in 2022, funds for diocesan ministries, programs, and services will come directly from the Catholic Ministry Appeal.
-Our goal for our first year will be $7.1 million total.
+APA retired on December 31, 2021.
+Starting in 2022, funds for diocesan ministries, programs, and services come directly from the Catholic Ministry Appeal.
 If we exceed our goal our ministries can grow and expand to further support our community.
-However, the goal is not a tax if not reached, which is a significant change from APA.
+However, the goal is not a tax if not reached.
 If an individual parish does not reach their goal, they will not be assessed the balance.
 Therefore, ministries supported by the Catholic Ministry Appeal will live within the funds raised each year.

-+ What will be funded through the new Catholic Ministry Appeal?
++ What is funded through the Catholic Ministry Appeal?

-The new appeal will fund shared Catholic ministries and services that no single parish could accomplish on its own.
-Below is a full list of the ministries, programs and outreach included in the new Catholic Ministry Appeal included in 3 news groups: those that facilitate and offer others a chance to encounter our Lord and nurture the spiritual life of the people of our diocese; those that demonstrate an enthusiastic “YES!” in response to God’s call to serve others; and those that support those who play such a vital role in forming missionary disciples throughout our diocese.
+The appeal is funding shared Catholic ministries and services that no single parish could accomplish on its own.
+Below is a full list of the ministries, programs and outreach included in the Catholic Ministry Appeal included in 3 groups: those that facilitate and offer others a chance to encounter our Lord and nurture the spiritual life of the people of our diocese; those that demonstrate an enthusiastic “YES!” in response to God’s call to serve others; and those that support those who play such a vital role in forming missionary disciples throughout our diocese.

 It is through sharing the faith and reaching out to others we encounter the face of God.
 These ministries of the Diocese of St. Petersburg assist parishes and offer all who seek God an opportunity to encounter Him and enrich our spiritual lives, fostering our response to God’s call to serve.